KXEG

-KXEG (1280 AM) is a radio station licensed to Phoenix, Arizona, United States, it serves the Phoenix area.
-The station is currently in receivership, licensed to Stephen C. Sloan, Media Services Group, Receiver.
+KXEG (1280 AM) is a radio station licensed to Phoenix, Arizona, United States and broadcasts a Spanish AC format.
+The station is owned by KXEG AM LLC.
+The station is simulcast on FM translator 96.1 K241CS, also licensed to Phoenix.
 First put on the air on October 23, 1956, the station has also gone by the call letters KHEP and KTKP, and it was said to be Arizona's oldest Christian radio station until it fell silent in February 2019.